Facely1er/cybercorrect-complete-privacy/PRODUCTION_READINESS_ASSESSMENT.md

 ### Summary

-The PrivacyCorrect platform is a **well-architected, feature-complete application** with strong security foundations and excellent performance optimizations.
+The CyberCorrect Privacy Platform platform is a **well-architected, feature-complete application** with strong security foundations and excellent performance optimizations.
 The implementation quality is high, with comprehensive error handling, proper security measures, and optimized bundle sizes.

 **Strengths:**
 - ✅ Complete feature implementation